Darwin: The Croc Bus to the Famous Jumping Crocodile Cruise

 What You Can Expect in Terms of Experience

-From the knowledgeable guides to the close encounters with crocodiles, this tour’s main draw is the chance to see nature’s predators in action.
+From the guides to the close encounters with crocodiles, this tour’s main draw is the chance to see nature’s predators in action.
 The boat cruise is dynamic and interactive, giving you an up-close-and-personal view of crocodiles jumping and snapping, often just a few meters from the boat.

 Guides are praised for their friendly, funny, and informative approach.
 Several reviews mention their “Dad jokes” and storytelling, which adds a fun, relaxed vibe to what could otherwise be a nerve-wracking experience.